sanskarsharma/mrgorlomi/README.md

 ```

 ### Maintenance & Data
-All of the data gathered by bot will be stored in a sqlite DB file "hackathon_data.db".
+All of the data gathered by bot will be stored in a sqlite DB file in data directory, i.e "data/hackathon_data.db".

 To make the bot operational for slack, we need to pre-fill/update data for participants table.
 This is also done at the startup